soumiknafiulferdous/Online-Medicine-Shop/README.md

 17. Customer can search the medicine according to medicine name and medicine type.

-18. Customer can search medicine according to age of the patient as some medicine is dedicated for certain age group.
+18. Customer can search medicine according to age as some medicine is dedicated for certain age-group.

 19. Customer can make their wishlist of medicine.